Checked swing

+How a checked swing is determined

 Initially, the home plate umpire must determine if a swing was checked or not checked.
 If the umpire indicates that it was checked, an appeal can be made by the catcher or the manager, and the home plate umpire can then make a request to either the 1st or 3rd base umpire to make the call as to whether the swing was indeed checked.
 To maximize visibility, the 1st base umpire makes the call for right-handed batters, and the 3rd base umpire for left-handed batters.
 The umpire makes a "safe" gesture to indicate a checked swing or makes a clenched fist to indicate a full swing.

-If a ball that passes the batter goes through the strike zone, it is a strike even if a swing is checked.
-A checked swing sometimes results in an unintentional swinging bunt, where the ball hits the bat and rolls a short distance, even though the batter apparently stopped the swing.
-If a ball is hit during a checked swing, it is in play as long as it is not ruled a foul ball.
+However, if the home plate umpire initially indicates that the swing was not checked, no appeal can be made, and attempts to protest the ruling can be seen as arguing with the umpire over strikes or balls.

-The Major League Baseball rulebook does not contain an official definition for a checked swing, but defines a swing as "an attempt to strike at the ball".
-It is the decision of the umpire as to whether an attempt was made or not.
-Generally, factors such as whether the bat passes the front of the plate or the batter pulls the wrists back are considered in the ruling.
+Importantly, the Major League Baseball rulebook does not contain an official definition for either a checked swing or even a "swing" at all.
+In a game, it is solely the decision of the umpire as to whether an attempt was made or not.
+Generally, factors such as whether the bat passes the front of the plate may be considered in the ruling.
 Some umpires prefer to use the "breaking the wrists" criterion as the method to decide a checked swing: if the wrists "rolled over", a swing occurred.
+Matt Snyder of CBS Sports wrote in 2019:Now, for decades and decades, fans, players, media, umpires alike have come to accept a general idea of what constitutes a swing ("did he go?"), but it's not defined in the rulebook.
+We can talk about breaking wrists or the head of the bat clearing home plate or the barrel passing by the front of the body, but all of these ideas came about through generally accepted word of mouth.
+None of them have ever been officially defined by Major League Baseball.

+Examples of possible outcomes

+When the ball does not touch the bat

+If a pitch goes through the strike zone, it is ruled a strike regardless of if the swing was checked or not.
+If a pitch does not go through the strike zone and the umpire determines that the swing was successfully checked (meaning no swing occurred), the pitch is ruled a ball.
+If a pitch does not go through the strike zone but the umpire determines that the swing was not successfully checked (meaning a swing did occur), the pitch is ruled a strike.

+When the ball touches the bat

+A checked swing sometimes results in an unintentional swinging bunt, where the ball hits the bat and rolls a short distance, even though the batter is determined as having stopped the swing.
+If a pitch is hit during a checked swing, normal rules apply: the ball is in play as long as it is not foul.